 In most cases, federal and state laws treat PTO accrual equally for personal, vacation time, and protected FMLA leave.
 The key is consistency.
 Your company can allow, or not allow, PTO accruals to continue while an employee is on FMLA leave, as long as they follow the same policy for every employee.

 For example, if your company policy allows employees to accrue PTO while on paid vacation, and the FMLA leave is paid, then employees on FMLA leave must accrue PTO while they’re gone as well.
 Let’s look at some examples of accrued PTO to make this a bit clearer.

 Let’s say your company only allows PTO to accrue while an employee is on the clock.
 An employee takes 2 hours each week of unpaid FMLA leave for doctor’s appointments.
 The employee would only accrue PTO for the hours they spent working.

 Or, let’s say your company doesn’t allow employees to accrue PTO on unpaid absences, but they do get accrued PTO for paid leave.
 An employee decides to use their full 12 weeks of FMLA, but due to the company’s policy, uses PTO for the first 3 weeks of their absence.
 Per their company’s policy, they would accrue PTO during the first three weeks of paid leave, but none during the last 9 weeks of unpaid leave.

 Do my employees accrue PTO while on vacation?

-Much like deciding if you take cream or sugar in your coffee, the choice is yours.
+Whether your employees accrue PTO while on vacation is your choice.
 Your policy can allow employees to earn vacation while on vacation, or you can dictate that PTO accrual does not take place while they’re on PTO.
 Be consistent and be sure that your accrual policy is equal for all employees, whether they are paid hourly or salaried.
 Below are three common PTO accrual policies you can model your policy after:

 PTO accrues based on hours worked